mofog/BootstrapForLimeSurvey/README.md

 This software is licensed under the GPL (GNU GENERAL PUBLIC LICENSE, see attached file).

 ### Code Sample for Likert scales
-1. Step: Add JS code to your question (either in the field "Question" or "Help"):
+Step 1: Add JS code to your question (either in the field "Question" or "Help"):
 ```
 <script type="text/javascript">
   bfls(document).ready(function(){